Quantum Risk Analysis: Beyond (Conditional) Value-at-Risk: Two case studies

-In this section, we analyze the computation of VaR, ES, expectiles and RVaR on the IBMQ Kolkata quantum device.
+In this section, we analyze the computation of VaR, CVaR, expectiles and RVaR on noiseless and noisy simulators.
+The noise model for the noisy simulator mimics the behavior of the quantum computer IBM Brisbane.
 All computations are performed with the help of the qiskit framework, see~\parencite{treinish_qiskitqiskit_2022}.
-To keep the explanations in this section as short as possible, we shifted additional information about the methods to optimize our calculations to Appendix~\ref{sec:technical_facts}.